edervishaj/genetic-linear-regression/README.md

 ![Animation of convergence](ga_regression.gif)

-The used dataset are the exchange rates of USD to 3 other currencies per given day.
+The used dataset is the exchange rates of USD to 3 other currencies per given day.